Pune Municipal Corporation

-The Pune Municipal Corporation (PMC, IAST: Puṇe Mahānagarpālikā) is the civic body that governs the inner limits of Pune, India.
-It is in charge of the civic needs and infrastructure of the metropolis, which is spread over an area of 484.61 sq. km. and has 3.4 million residents.
+Pune Municipal Corporation (PMC) nicknamed as Ma Na Pa is the civic body that governs the inner limits of Pune, India.
+It is in charge of the civic needs and infrastructure of the metropolis, which is spread over an area of 500 sq. km. and has 3.4 million residents.
 Established on 15 February 1950, the executive power of the PMC is vested in the Municipal Commissioner, an Indian Administrative Service (IAS) officer appointed by the Government of Maharashtra.
-The position is held by Vikram Kumar, IAS.The general body of the PMC consists of 162 directly elected councilors, popularly known as "corporators", headed by a mayor.
+The position is held by Dr. Rajendra Bhosale, IAS.
+The general body of the PMC consists of 162 directly elected councilors, popularly known as "corporators", headed by a mayor.
 Murlidhar Mohol (BJP) was elected as the mayor and Sunita Wadekar (RPI(A)) as the deputy mayor by the newly elected in April 2021.
 The land for Pune Municipal Corporation was donated by Late Hon.
 Shri.
 Bhausaheb Shirole (Patil) who was second Mayor of Pune city and later became an MLC.

-The Pune Municipal Corporation has launched an e-Governance initiative, with the goal of leveraging Information Technology to mobilize Government resources and optimize their utilization in order to provide a superior level of service.
+The Pune Municipal Corporation has launched an e-Governance initiative.

 Jurisdiction

-The city comes under the Pune District, Maharashtra.
+The city comes under the Pune district, Maharashtra.
 The Collector is in charge of property records and revenue collection for the Central government.
-Appointed by the State government, the Collector also function as the election officer and conducts general as well as state elections in the city.
-The Pune City Police is the law enforcement agency in the city and answers to the Ministry of Home Affairs of the GoM.
+Appointed by the State government, the Collector also functions as the election officer and conducts general as well as state elections in the city.
+The Pune City Police is the law enforcement agency in the city and answers to the Ministry of Home Affairs of the Government of Maharashtra.
 It is headed by a Police Commissioner, an Indian Police Service (IPS) officer.

 In July 2017, eleven villages surrounding the city were merged in PMC bringing an additional area of 80.7 sq. km. and a population of 278,000 under the civic body's jurisdiction.
 PMC now governs a total area of 331.26 sq. km.
 The merged villages include: Uruli Devachi, Phursungi, Bavdhan Budruk, Lohegaon (remaining), Hadapsar (Sadesatra Nali), Mundhwa (Keshavnagar area), Shivane (remaining), Dhayari (remaining), Undri, Ambegaon Khurda and Ambegaon Budruk.
 This merger was preceded by the merger of 23 villages in 1997.

-On December 23, 2020, the state government issued a draft notification for the merger of 23 adjoining villages within PMC limits, namely Mhalunge, Sus, Bavdhan Budhruk, Kirkatwadi, Pisoli, Kondhwe-Dhawade, Kopre, Nanded, Khadakwasla, Manjari Budhruk, Narhe, Holkarwadi, Autade-Handewadi, Wadachiwadi, Shewalewadi, Nandoshi, Sanasnagar, Mangdewadi, Bhilarewadi, Gujar Nimbalkarwadi, Jambhulwadi, Kolewadi and Wagholi.
-The total area of the PMC would be around 485 sq km making it the municipal corporation with the largest area in the state.
+On 23 December 2020, the state government issued a draft notification for the merger of 23 adjoining villages within PMC limits, namely Mhalunge, Sus, Bavdhan Budruk, Kirkatwadi, Pisoli, Kondhwe-Dhawade, Kopre, Nanded, Khadakwasla, Manjari Budruk, Narhe, Holkarwadi, Autade-Handewadi, Wadachiwadi, Shewalewadi, Nandoshi, Sanasnagar, Mangdewadi, Bhilarewadi, Gujar Nimbalkarwadi, Jambhulwadi, Kolewadi and Wagholi.
+The total area of the PMC would be around 485 sq km, making it the municipal corporation with the largest area in the state.

 To serve citizens better, PMC has taken initiative for e-Governance.
 Presently a few big corporations like Persistent Systems are lending help for developing the E-governance system, as a part of their social service initiative.
 A public-private partnership is perceived to bring tremendous changes in the future.